jveens/foundation_html5_animation/notes.md

 		3. Reverse velocity.
 #### Friction
 Also known as friction, drag, resistance, damping.
 Friction affects the magnitude of velocity, but not the force.

+## Chapter 8
+### Easing and Springing

+##### Offsetting the target
+In real life, the object never really could reach the target (the place where the spring is anchored) because the spring gets in the way.
+Let's make our spring more realistic by offsetting the target to the place where the end of the spring is (opposite the anchor).
+Keep in mind that this point can move, as the spring is flexible.